Skip to main content

 Bad breath

-Dry mouth makes you more prone to bad breath - this can be a side-effect of medication, so check with your pharmacist.
-Mouth-breathing from a blocked nose dries your mouth out, and nasal sprays from your pharmacist or GP can solve this if allergy is the cause.
+Dry mouth makes you more prone to bad breath - this can be a side-effect of medicine, so check with your pharmacist.
+Breathing through your mouth from a blocked nose dries your mouth out, so nasal sprays from your pharmacist or doctor can solve this if allergy is the cause.

 Incontinence

-It's estimated that as many as one in three women over 40 suffer from urine leaks when they cough, sneeze, laugh, run or jump.
-This is stress incontinence, the most common form of the condition.
+It's estimated that as many as 1 in 3 women over 40 suffer from pee leaks when they cough, sneeze, laugh, run or jump.
+This is stress incontinence - the most common form of the condition.

-Don't be embarrassed to see your doctor; there are plenty of options available nowadays.
+There are plenty of treatment options available to help.
 The first step will likely be focusing on strengthening your pelvic floor.
 You might be referred to a specialist physiotherapist who will help you identify your pelvic floor muscles and take you through the exercises to strengthen them.
-Eight out of 10 women find their problem significantly improves after seeking help in this way.
+Eight out of 10 women find their problem improves after seeking help in this way.

 Continue reading below